mryujitanaka/Ubuntu-Post-Install-Script/README.md

 <!-- Usage Examples -->
 ### Usage
-First, download the two .sh files
+First, download the two .sh files.

 Then give the files permission to run as programs.